-(ii) Hazardous waste management violations involving more than 5 gallons or 30 pounds, up to and including 20 gallons or 60 pounds of acutely hazardous waste.
+(ii) Hazardous waste management violations involving one or less gallons or three or less pounds of acutely hazardous waste.

 (C) Minor:

-(i) Hazardous waste management violations involving 250 gallons or 1,500 pounds or less of hazardous waste; or
+(i) Hazardous waste management violations involving 250 gallons or 1,500 pounds or less of hazardous waste and no acutely hazardous waste.

-(ii) Hazardous waste management violations involving 5 gallons or 30 pounds or less of acutely hazardous waste.

-(5) Magnitudes for selected Used Oil violations (OAR 340-012-0072) will be determined as follows if sufficient information is reasonably available to the department to make a determination:
+(5) Magnitudes for selected oil and hazardous material violations will be determined as follows if sufficient information is reasonably available to DEQ to make a determination:

-(a) Used Oil violations OAR 340-012-0072(1)(f), (h), (i), (j); and (2)(a) through (j):
+(a) Used Oil violations set forth in OAR 340-012-0072(1)(f), (h), (i), (j); and (2)(a) through (h):

 (A) Major -- Used oil management violations involving more than 1,000 gallons or 7,000 pounds of used oil or used oil mixtures;